turingschool/gear-up/Mod1_Week1_mental_health_101.md

 * Tire popped
 * Glass overflowed

-These are not generally positive metaphors
+These are not generally positive metaphors.
+1 in 5 people annually experience a mental health crisis (49 million adults, 15 million children) NAMI; CDC. *It’s okay to have limits.*

 ##  Types of stress (2 min)

 * Eustress: moderate or normal psychological stress interpreted as being beneficial for the experiencer
 * Distress: extreme anxiety, sorrow, or pain
 * Acute Stress:  in response to a terrifying or traumatic event, or witnessing a traumatic event that induces a strong emotional response within the individual
 * Eposodic Acute Stress: the stress which affects those who suffer from acute stress more frequently.
-People that tend suffer from this always seem to be in a rush, They take too much on and tend not to be able to organise themselves to deal with demands and pressures
+People that tend suffer from this always seem to be in a rush.
+They take too much on and tend not to be able to organize themselves to deal with demands and pressures.
-* Chronic Stress: response to emotional pressure suffered for a prolonged period of time in which an individual perceives he or she has little or no control.
+* Chronic Stress: response to emotional pressure suffered for a prolonged period of time in which an individual perceives they have little or no control.
 It involves an endocrine system response in which corticosteroids are released.
 * Traumatic Stress: reactive anxiety and depression

 Albrecht's Four Types